 Reading is very important for anyone who wants to be a good software developer.
 The key, however, is to not just read language manuals, “cookbooks”, and other hands-on texts; but to gain an actual understanding of software development, what makes a good program/function/design/whatnot, what common conceptual errors are, and so on.
-Regrettably, this is something that most developers, including senior and chief developers, have neglected: It is not uncommon that someone with ten years of experience lacks insights that I had gained in my first year in the work-force because I made sure to read the right kind of literature from the go.
+Regrettably, this is something that most developers, including many senior and chief developers, have neglected: It is not uncommon that someone with ten years of experience lacks insights that I had gained in my first year in the workforce because I made sure to read the right kind of literature from the go.
 (Note that this kind of prolonged ignorance is not in anyway unique to software development: I have come to consider it the norm, m.m., in executives, managers, PM’s, product managers, and business analysts.
 I strongly suspect that it is prevalent in other groups too.)

 On the off chance that the reader is the author/publisher/proponent of a particular book that is not included: I will be happy to receive a complimentary issue of the work in question.
 If it also turns out to be of both high quality and high relevance, I will include it.
 A large cheque is also welcome, but will not affect the chances of inclusion.